sanger/wrangler/README.md

 Make sure to be in the virtual environment before running the tests:

-1. Create a database locally called 'mlwarehouse_test' and a table in it called 'heron'
 1. Update the credentials for your database in the file `tests/conftest.py`
 1. Run the tests using `python -m pytest`